GuilhermeIsNotUnix/GuilhermeIsNotUnix/README.md

 - 🃏 I’m also currently working on [Gambit](https://github.com/GuilhermeIsNotUnix/Gambit)

-- ❓ Ask me about anything related to Physics, Music or Go programming language!
+- ❓ Ask me about anything related to Physics, Music, Electronics and Go programming language!
+Those are the things I love.

 - ⚡ Fun fact: Yes, I am the Metal Guitarist (@faurametalhead)